 - 15 M

 - 25 M

 - Coarse sea salt

-- 1. To remove the blood from the marrow, place the bones in a bowl of ice water with 1 teaspoon coarse sea salt per 1 cup water.
-Refrigerate for 12 to 24 hours, changing the water every 4 hours and replacing the salt each time.
+- 1. Place the bones in a bowl of ice water with 1 teaspoon coarse sea salt per 1 cup water and refrigerate for 12 to 24 hours, changing the water every 4 hours and replacing the salt each time.
 Drain and refrigerate until you are ready to cook the marrow.
+This removes the blood from the marrow.
 Be sure to use it within 24 hours or freeze the drained bones for up to 3 months.